|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-In the middle of 1943 until late in the war, Muschu Island was bombed and strafed by Allied aircraft and vessels.
-Although the Japanese expected an Allied amphibious landing, Muschu Island was bypassed.
+During 1944 until the end of the Pacific War, Muschu Island was bombed and strafed by Allied aircraft and vessels.
+Although the Japanese expected an amphibious landing, it was bypassed and never invaded aside from a single Australian Army Z Force commando raid that ended in disaster.

 On April 11, 1945 eight Australian Army Z Force commandos disembarked from HMAS HDML 1321 and paddled ashore in four folboats on the southern side of Muschu Island as part of "Operation Copper" (originally code named "Operation Ash").
 Their objective was to land on the southern coast of the island, capture a Japanese soldier for interrogation, and to make a beach reconnaissance for a perspective landing area.
 Also, reconnoiter the island's deferences and locate two concealed naval guns, then rendezvous again with their launch.